nkratzke/pingpong/README.md

 A distributed HTTP-based and REST-like ping-pong system for test and benchmarking purposes.

 The intended usage of this package is to run two hosts which are queried (benchmarked) by a third host (the _siege_).
-Host 1 runs a _ping_ service querying a _pong_ service (on host 2) for the answer. _Ping_ and _pong_ build a very simple distributed system.
+Host 1 runs a _ping_ service querying a _pong_ service (on host 2) for the answer.
+_Ping_ and _pong_ build a very simple distributed system communicating via a simple HTTP based resource API.

 <img src="experiment.png" width=100%>

-From a benchmark host (this is called the _siege_ host) a benchmark (e.g. apachebench) is run againt host 1. _Ping_ host 1 has to interact with _pong_ host 2 to answer the request.
+From a benchmark host (this is called the _siege_ host) _ppbench_ is run againt host 1.
+_Ping_ host 1 has to interact with _pong_ host 2 to answer the request.
 The interaction between both hosts is very simple.
-Whenever host 1 (_ping_) is asked to deliver a document for '/ping/<nr>' this request is passed forward to host 2 (_pong_).
-Host 2 (_pong_) returns the answer which is formed of a message "pooooong" where the message is as long in bytes as the number '<nr>' provided with the query (so the answer message length can be specified by the _siege_ host to benchmark network performance of message sizes of varying length).
+Whenever host 1 (_ping_) is asked to deliver a document for '/ping/{n}' this request is passed forward to host 2 (_pong_).
+Host 2 (_pong_) returns the answer which is formed of a message "pooooong" where the message is as long in bytes as the number '{nr}' provided with the query.

-So the following answers would be generated for following requests by host 2:

-- GET /pong/4 returns "pong"
-- GET /pong/5 returns "poong"
-- GET /pong/6 returns "pooong"
-- and so on

-So we can vary the message size (and therefore the network load) between _ping_ (host 1) and _pong_ (host 2).
+So we (or better _ppbench_) can vary the message size (and therefore the network load) between _ping_ (host 1) and _pong_ (host 2).

 This setting shall be used to analyse the impact of infrastructures where _ping_ and _pong_ services are running on.
 The deployment above stays the same for every experiment.
 Just the underlying infrastructure of _ping_ and _pong_ changes.

+- _Ping_ and _Pong_ might be realized in different programming languages.
+- _Ping_ and _Pong_ might be deployed on different virtual machine types.
+- _Ping_ and _Pong_ might be deployed on different IaaS infrastructures.
+- _Ping_ and _Pong_ might be deployed in a containerized form.
+- _Ping_ and _Pong_ might be connected with an overlay network.
+- and so on

-Thererfore variations of benchmark results can be assigned to changing infrastructures.
+Therefore variations of benchmark results can be assigned to above mentioned changes in infrastructure.

 ## Set up a benchmark experiment

 To do a benchmark you have to set up a _siege_, a _ping_ and a _pong_ host.
-We assume these are Linux hosts with git, apt-get, wget and curl installed.
+We assume these are Linux hosts with git, apt-get and curl installed.
 Install this package on all of this three hosts by running following commands.

 ```
 git clone https://github.com/nkratzke/pingpong.git